jwalkerbg/i100004/README.md

 The application is designed to connect to an MQTT broker and interact with a device under test (DUT).
 The settings for both MQTT and the device can be overridden via the CLI, allowing easy configuration for different environments.

+Note: MQTT configuration is included in this version, however real MQTT communication is still missing.

 ## Features

 - **MQTT Configuration**: Host, port, username, and password.